Contributions from:

 Mark Gursky, Jeffrey W. Kastle & Paul C. Reed

 In the wake of the recent economic meltdown the response of employers both, in the private and public sectors of the economy, is to tighten budgets while at the same time shed recurrent expenditure which in most cases boils down to personnel cuts.
 Mark Gursky emphasized the ironic condition of public sectors workers where in one breath they are told by top public officers about huge budget constraints leading to salary freezes and on the other hand witness these officials receive huge compensation packages with benefits running into hundreds of thousands.
 The economic climate has encouraged employers to increasing use tactics like concession bargaining and judicial authority to overturn contractual obligations agreed upon in the CBA and ultimately impinge upon the fidelity of the arbitration process.
 It is not unheard of to see employers file chapter 11 and reorganize as a strategy to void CBA and thus avoid costs in terms of increased wage bill.
 In his recommendations to unions Mr. Gursky opined that unions should not only seek redress in Federal courts of law with more pro-union precedent but also seek to rebuild alliances with the grassroots and develop a political power base to change state legislation in their favor.
+Other panelists affirmed the undeniable realities of the depression and proposed mid-term bargaining between union and employers to properly address and seek creative solutions to the new economic verities.
+Jeffrey Kastle was of the opinion that unions ought to be more open to the idea of mid-term bargaining and making concessions that would in the long term enhance labor relations.
+With interest-based arbitration used to resolve any niggling concerns that arises between both parties during mid-term bargaining.

 Managing and Defending Difficult Employees